Desmondonam/Javascript-smooth-scroll-web/README.md

 ﻿# Javascript-smooth-scroll-web

 Simple website created using HTML, CSS & Javascript with smooth scroll effect.
 Learning how to create websites in HTML, CSS, and JavaScript.
 The basics of how JavaScipt works is covered in this repo.

+## Learning about Javascript